ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 Installing R
 ------------

 To install R, you can download it from the [CRAN (comprehensive R Archive Network) website](https://cran.r-project.org/).
 Do not be alarmed by the website's 90's asthetics.
 R itself is cold, dry, no-nonsense software.
-The decorations comes with RStudio.
+The decoration comes with RStudio.

 Installing RStudio
 ------------------